 - The Special Committee of the Board of Managers of Revstone Industries, LLC, et al. in connection with their restructuring.

-- FA Liquidating Corp. in their ongoing chapter 11 cases and in their successful sale of substantially all their assets to an affiliate of Wanxiang America Corp.
+- FA Liquidating Corp. (f/k/a Fisker Automotive) in their chapter 11 cases and in their successful sale of substantially all their assets to an affiliate of Wanxiang America Corp.

 - The chapter 11 trustee appointed in the chapter 11 cases of Qualteq, Inc. and its affiliated chapter 11 debtors.